Xiaokang2022/tkintertools-docs/3.0/documents/standard/widgets.md

 * `underline`: whether the text is underline
 * `overstrike`: whether the text is overstrike
 * `justify`: justify mode of the text
-* `anchor`: anchor of the text
 * `command`: a function that is triggered when the underline button is pressed
 * `image`: image of the widget
 * `name`: name of the widget
+* `anchor`: anchor of the widget
 * `through`: wether detect another widget under the widget
 * `animation`: wether enable animation